<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 2. They’re stylish

 This pool's sleek, modern style is one of the main reasons it has become so popular.
-Shipping container pools go hand in hand with the new trend of shipping container homes, and a lot of people request these types of pools specifically for the aesthetics.
+Shipping container pools go hand in hand with the new trend of shipping container homes, and many people request these types of pools specifically for the aesthetics.

 3. You may not need a gate if your container is above ground

-An above ground container pool may not need a large fence built around it, which can eliminate one of the big expenses that go into buying a swimming pool.
-Instead, you might see many of these pools with a single gate blocking off the entry, which often meet national and local fence requirements.
+An above-ground container pool may not need a large fence built around it, which can eliminate one of the big expenses that go into buying a swimming pool.
+Instead, you might see many of these pools with a single gate blocking off the entry, which often meets national and local fence requirements.
+Please be sure to verify these requirements within your local codes.

 Container pool stairs and gate